neurogenomics/EpiCompare/README.md

     around TSS.

 N.B.
-All functional analyses performed by EpiCompare uses annotations for human genome hg19. <br> N.B.
+All functional analyses performed by EpiCompare uses annotations for human genome hg19 or hg38. <br> N.B.
 Peaks in blacklisted regions and non-standard chromosomes are removed from peak files before any analysis

 # Installation